louischatriot/tetris/README.md

 Reload the page to play again.

-I just built it for fun, code is neither optimized (take a look at all these globals I use ...) nor beautiful.
+I just built it for fun, code is neither optimized (take a look at all these globals I use ...) nor beautiful (let's be honnest it's downright ugly).
 But it does work!
 There is a weird graphical bug that happens rarely and that I don't have time to correct.